Ernest Callenbach

-Ernest Callenbach (April 3, 1929 – April 16, 2012) was an American author, film critic, editor, and simple living adherent.
-He became famous due to his internationally successful semi-utopian novel Ecotopia (1975).
+Ernest William Callenbach (April 3, 1929 – April 16, 2012) was an American author, film critic, editor, and simple living adherent.
+Having many connections with a group of noted creative individuals in Northern California, Callenbach's influence beyond the region began with the publication of his utopian novel Ecotopia in 1975.

 Life and work

 Born into a farming family in Williamsport, Pennsylvania, Callenbach attended the University of Chicago, where he was drawn into the then 'new wave' of serious attention to film as an art form.
 After six months in Paris at the Sorbonne, watching four films a day, he returned to Chicago and earned a master's degree in English and Communications.

 Callenbach then moved to California.
 From 1955 to 1991, he was on the staff of the University of California Press (Berkeley).
 A general copywriter for a number of years, he edited the Press's Film Quarterly from 1958 until 1991.
 He also occasionally taught film courses at U.C. and at San Francisco State University.